 Before restoration, the fountain was leaning towards the street, and not working.
 There was evidence of surface erosion throughout, some loss of detail and hairline cracks.
 The fountain had been previously repaired with cementitious mortar.
 The original bronze taps, cup fixing bolts and drainage covers remain in place, although the push button mechanism was missing on two of the three taps.The dog bowl has sunk level with the ground and was filled with debris.

-Restoration took place in 2022, involving cleaning, poulticing, then a complete dismantling of the fountain and preparation off site, removal of old plumbing, creation of a new concrete foundation, return and re-erection of the fountain, new clean water pipes and new taps.
+Restoration took place in 2022, funded by HOLT and Merton Council.
+This involved cleaning, poulticing, then a complete dismantling of the fountain and preparation off site, removal of old plumbing, creation of a new concrete foundation, return and re-erection of the fountain, new clean water pipes and new taps.
 The fountain was launched in March 2023, with members of Merton council, pupils from Ursuline High School and Joseph Toynbee’s Great-great granddaughters, Polly and Celia Toynbee.